Back to Silas S. Brown's home page

 Pros:

-• Unpaid version can record to MP3, which might be useful if you need to share the recording with someone who can't play OGG and you can't first get to a desktop to recode it (although recoding might still be a good idea for speech, as when set to 44.1k it seems to approximate lame's --abr 80 setting)
+• Unpaid version can record to MP3, which might be useful if you need to share the recording with someone who can't play OGG and you can't first recode it (although recoding might still be a good idea for speech, as when set to 44.1k it seems to approximate lame's --abr 80 setting)

 • Decibel readout during recording (might be useful for making noise complaints?)